 The software (firmware) required for chip operation consists of routines for programming the EEPROM from application programs and for online testing of the security enforcing functions.
 These routines are stored in a reserved ROM area.
-In addition, the chip initialization routine with security checks and identification mode as well as test routines for production testing are located in a separate test ROM area.
+In addition, the chip initialisation routine with security checks and identification mode as well as test routines for production testing are located in a separate test ROM area.

-In comparison with the P- family a new feature has been implemented in the PE-family described as Extended Configuration component CFG\EXT.
+In comparison to the P- family a new feature has been implemented in the PE-family described as Extended Configuration component CFG\EXT.
 This CFG\EXT component includes the extended SFR registers now being used for the general purposes and chip configuration.
 These registers are partly implemented as so called HWBITS.

 HWBITS were introduced in order to be able to exchange the default settings of configuration registers to block certain modules or memory areas for so called blocked derivatives of the design.

-To achieve this, the configuration SFRs are not longer exclusively implemented as programmable registers being written in STS mode and then locked.
+To achieve this, the configuration SFRs are no longer exclusively implemented as programmable registers being written in STS mode and then locked.
 The HWBITS used as extended SFR are hard-wired on the silicon now.
 This is implemented by special HWBIT0/HWBIT1 library cells in the semi-custom part (HardWiredBits).
 These cells are identified during the generation of the design data and replaced by appropriate HWBIT0 and HWBIT1 cells.
+For memory organization, see Table 4: Memory Organization of the TOE.

 The generation of these hardware bits is possible only once when creating a new blocked version of the design.
-The overview given below but it does not show these individual cells since they are used from various components and distributed over the entire chip.
-Therefore they can not be assigned to a certain component.
+The overview given in Figure 1: Block diagram of the TOE, does not show these individual cells since they are used from various components and distributed over the entire chip.
+Therefore they cannot be assigned to a certain component.

-The TOE offers a new, improved standard of integrated security features, thereby meeting the requirements of all smart card applications with contact-based and contactless interface such as information integrity, access control, mobile telephone, as well as uses in electronic funds transfer and healthcare systems.
+The TOE offers a new, improved standard of integrated security features, thereby meeting the requirements of all smart card applications with contact-based interface such as information integrity, access control, mobile telephone, as well as uses in electronic funds transfer and healthcare systems.

-To sum up, the TOE is a powerful smart card IC with a large amount of memory and special peripheral devices with both improved performance and optimized power consumption at minimal chip size.
+To sum up, the TOE is a powerful smart card IC with a large amount of memory and special peripheral devices with both improved performance and optimised power consumption at minimal chip size.
 It therefore constitutes the basis for future smart card applications.